tjex/advent-of-code-2023/03/notes.md

 - iterate through the neighbouring rows and cell +/- 1 of the same row and check if there are symbols
 - if true, the digit, is a valid part number.

+### 1d array

+- essentially we have a 2d grid.
+- part numbers that have a symbol on any cell surrounding them are a valid part number.
+- but do we need a 2d array?
+    - as before:
+    - fill an array with lines of input file
+    - find numbers and their indicie per row.
+    - iterate through the neighbouring rows and cell +/- 1 of the same row and check if there are symbols
+    - if true, the digit, is a valid part number.

+## Review

+- clear your array within the for loop before appending again you twit!